leozqin/precis/README.md

 Precis also supports themes.

+For an extended overview of why this project exists, see [my blog](https://www.leozqin.me/posts/precis-an-ai-enabled-rss-reader/)

 ## Architecture
 Precis is a FastAPI monolith that serves fully static pages styled by Tailwind CSS using DaisyUI components.
 It uses some query-parameter and redirect chicanery to fake interactivity.
 We'll probably add actual interactivity at some point.